strac-wi/Tobacco-Town/README.md

 "Tobacco-Town-California.nlogo" - Replication of the original tobacco town ABM for the four abstract Californian towns using the same empirical data and model design

+"Tobacco-Town-California_ver1.0.2.nlogo" - An optimised version of the Californian model with visualisation options for patches and agents

 "Tobacc-Town-Glasgow.nlogo" - An adaptation of the original model using Glasgow empirical data

 "Tobacco-Town-Glasgow-Upload.nlogo" - A smaller scale version of the Glasgow tobacco town model for upload to NetLogo community library